slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Attention is the rarest and purest form of generosity."
 -- Weil*

+> *"If you are more fortunate than others, build a longer table rather than a taller fence."
+-- Kevin Kelly*

 ### On incentives

 Powerful people give freely, buying influence rather than things.